wjjpt/wibeee-connect/README.md

 # wibeee

-service that receive events from wibeee sensor, decode and inject into kafka
+Service that receive events from wibeee sensor, decode and inject into WDP data pipeline (kafka based).
+More info for wibeee: http://wibeee.circutor.com
+More info for WDP: https://wizzie.io

 # BUILDING